-Description: Indicates the beginning and the name of a set of RLGC must match one of the "Section" or "N section" names used under the [Tree Path Description] or [Nodal Path Description]
+Description: Indicates the beginning and the name of a set of RLGC or Sparameter matrix data must match one of the "Section" or "N\section" names used under the [Tree Path Description] or [Nodal Path Description]

 Usage Rules: This keyword is followed by the name of a section.
 The name elsewhere in the ICM file.